azadlab/azadlab.github.io/aboutme.md

 subtitle:
 ---

-My name is J. Rafid Siddiqui and I have been involved in research & innovation for the past 15 years.
-I have experience of academic research in the fields of AI, Computer Vision, Deep Learning and Machine Learning.
-For more details you can check my researchgate or linkedin profiles.
+Dr. J. Rafid Siddiqui has been in the research & innovation domain for the past 15 years.
+He has experience of academic research in the fields of AI, Computer Vision, Deep Learning and Machine Learning.
+For more details you can check the researchgate or linkedin profiles.